tytydraco/yessleep/out/The_curse_that_my_grandfather_brought_on_our_family_is_after_me_and_I_think_I_wont_want_to_escape_it_ever_again.md

 I kept working, serving the guests.
 New faces came and went, and I searched for the culprit among them.
 Paranoia had taken hold of me.

-I noticed Enrique returning to the kitchen.
+I noticed Henry returning to the kitchen.
 Suddenly, the power went out, and total darkness fell over the restaurant.
 Panicked screams echoed from the guests.

 “Please stay calm,” Gary called out, trying to settle everyone down.
 “A minor power outage.
 It’ll be fixed soon.”

 I headed toward the storage room next to the kitchen.
-I ran into Enrique as he was coming out.
+I ran into Henry as he was coming out.
 He had most likely shut off the power.

 “What did you do?!”
 I grabbed him by the collar, furious.